 MAP profile

-112. The MAP profile of Guernsey is published on the website of the OECD and was last updated in May 2021.8 This MAP profile is complete with some detailed information.
+The MAP profile of Guernsey is published on the website of the OECD.
+This MAP profile is complete with some detailed information.
 This profile includes a couple of external links that provide extra information and guidance where appropriate.